-The stormwater management or drainage LOS standard pursuant to City Code Section 94-69 is: i) post-development runoff shall not exceed predevelopment runoff for a 25-year storm event, up to and including an event with a 24-hour duration; ii) onsite treatment of the first one inch of rainfall must be provided to meet water quality standards; and iii) storm water facilities must be designed so as to not degrade any receiving water body.
+The stormwater management or drainage LOS standard pursuant to City Code Section 94-69 is: i) postdevelopment runoff shall not exceed predevelopment runoff for a 25-year storm event, up to and including an event with a 24-hour duration; ii) onsite treatment of the first one inch of rainfall must be provided to meet water quality standards; and iii) storm water facilities must be designed so as to not degrade any receiving water body.

 A drainage plan was submitted indicating that a complete stormwater management system will be installed.
 Stormwater would be retained on-site utilizing an exfiltration trench.
+Rainwater from the roof would be channeled to an exfiltration trench and an underground cistern that will collect the water run off from both the building roofs and hardscape.
+This water will be used to irrigate the landscaping for the project.
+We will also use the underground cistern as an education tool for the tutoring program to help teach the students about sustainable design.

-Rainwater from the roof would be channeled to an exfiltration trench.
-Therefore, no adverse impacts to stormwater management or drainage facilities are anticipated.
+In summary, no adverse impacts to stormwater management or drainage facilities are anticipated.